 3. A detailed outline that includes

 Proposals should be emailed to MLA's director of publications.
-Complete proposals are forwarded to members of the Books Panel for evaluation.
-The deadline is open-ended, however the panel meets annually in May to review proposals in person (deadline for review in May is April 1).
-Other times of the year, evalutions are conducted by phone or email.
+Proposals are then forwarded to members of the Books Panel for evaluation.
+The deadline is open-ended.
+The panel meets monthly to review proposals and generally reviews any proposals received at least one week before their meeting.

 The decision to accept or reject a proposal is influenced by many factors, including the need for such a publication; its potential market; the author's qualifications (subject knowledge and writing skills); estimated production and marketing costs; and estimated sales.
-Comments and decisions on proposals are transmitted to prospective authors after the final review.
+Comments and decisions on proposals are shared with prospective authors after final review.

 A letter of agreement between the author and MLA is signed only after the proposal is accepted by the Books Panel.

 The completed BibKit will be reviewed by editorial staff at MLA headquarters.
 Only the table of contents and introduction will be proofread; the remaining documents will be reviewed briefly for production quality.
 MLA's Publications Department coordinates the production, printing, and marketing of the kit.

 For more information, contact MLA's director of publications, 312.419.9094 x23.